Discovery Institute

-The Discovery Institute (DI) is a politically conservative think tank and propaganda mill that advocates the pseudoscientific concept of intelligent design (ID).
+The Discovery Institute (DI) is a politically conservative think tank that advocates the pseudoscientific notion of intelligent design (ID).
 It was founded in 1991 in Seattle as a non-profit offshoot of the Hudson Institute.

-Its "Teach the Controversy" campaign aims to permit the teaching of anti-evolution, intelligent-design propaganda in United States public high school science courses in place of accepted scientific theories, positing that a scientific controversy exists over whether evolution is a reality, when in fact there is none.
+Its "Teach the Controversy" campaign aims to permit the teaching of anti-evolution, intelligent-design arguments in United States public high school science courses in place of accepted scientific theories, positing that a scientific controversy exists over whether evolution is a reality, when in fact there is none.

 History

 The institute was cofounded in 1991 by Bruce Chapman and George Gilder as a non-profit educational foundation and think tank.

 It was started as a branch organization of the Hudson Institute, an Indianapolis-based conservative think tank.
 It is named after the Royal Navy ship HMS Discovery in which George Vancouver explored Puget Sound in 1792.
 The organization was incorporated in 1991.

 Discovery Institute Press

 Discovery Institute Press is the institute's publishing arm and has published intelligent design books by its fellows including David Berlinski's Deniable Darwin & Other Essays (2010), Jonathan Wells' The Myth of Junk DNA (2011) and an edited volume titled Signature Of Controversy, which contains apologetics in defense of the institute's Center for Science and Culture director Stephen C. Meyer.